CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 rules.

-Emails sent to published email addresses (either clubs’ or officers’)
+published email addresses (either clubs’ or officers’) shall be regarded as

-shall be regarded as sufficient for any League rule that requires communication.
+sufficient for any League rule that requires communication.

 (b)

-In the event of any question or matter which is
+In the event of any question or matter which is not

-not provided for in these rules, the Management Committee shall deal with the
+provided for in these rules, the Management Committee shall deal with the

 matter and their decision is final.